 INCREDIBLE.A moderate increase in customer experience generates an average revenue increase of $823 million over three years for a company with $1 billion in annual revenues.
 Click To Tweet

+Consumers are paying more attention to experience than ever, putting the pressure on customer experience (CX) professionals to deliver better and better experiences.
 As technology evolves, it is rapidly pushing the bar higher for more intuitive user interactions and transcendent usability.
 With these revolutionary developments, achieving a customer experience (CX) that exceeds the customers’ expectations is becoming increasingly challenging.
-Ease, speed, and accuracy is the 1-2-3 punch that will keep your customers loyal for the long haul. (highlight to tweet)
+Ease, speed, and accuracy is the 1-2-3 punch that will keep your customers loyal for the long haul.

 In the past, responsibility for the customer experience has typically been divvied up among customer support, product, and other departments.
 Rarely has the responsibility rested squarely on one department, which means the authority to ensure top-notch CX throughout every phase of the funnel has been spread too thin.
 The customers being targeted with improved CX—in the entire lifecycle of awareness, intention, desire, action, and advocacy—are all potential customers.
 CX must be optimized for the prospect, audience, and influencer, as Gartner emphasizes.